netskopeoss/Netskope-CloudExchange-Amazon-ECS-Fargate/README.md

 ## Service Quotas

-The solution deploys a number of resrouces on your AWS account.
-You may need to concider service quotas (formerly known as service limits) on your account and increase them accordinaly.
-Please refer <br /> to the table representing the number of resources created by the solution and review the service quotas following the service quotas documentation for each service.
+The solution deploys a number of resources on your AWS account.
+You may need to consider service quotas (formerly known as service limits) on your account and increase them accordingly.
+Please refer to the table representing the number of resources created by the solution and review the service quotas following the service quotas documentation for each service.
 Please see the [AWS service quotas](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-quotas.html) for more details.

 For example, the solution deploys 4 container instances on your Amazon ECS cluster.
 The non-adjustable quota for the number of container instances per cluster is 5000.
-Concider this limit when choosing the ECS cluster to host Netskope Cloud Exchange.
+Consider this limit when choosing the ECS cluster to host Netskope Cloud Exchange.
 You can find more details about Amazon ECS service quotas [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-quotas.html)

 |Resource|Resource count|Service Quotas references|
 | :- | :- | :- |